DarkAlejoxD/DarkAlejoxD/README.md

   - Built the dialogue system from scratch.
   - Created a cheat system to accelerate testing of advanced game stages without replaying the full game.
 - **Insights:**
-  - Introduced to Unity Editor Tools to facilitate dialogue creation.
+  - Introduced to Custom Editor Scripts to facilitate dialogue creation.

 ---